mypsbots/ai-workflow-templates/CONTRIBUTING.md

 * Improving existing workflows
 * Fixing bugs
 * Improving documentation
-* Sharing best practices
 * Reporting issues
-* Suggesting new automation ideas
+* Suggesting new workflow ideas
+* Adding screenshots and examples
+* Sharing automation best practices

 ⸻

-✅ Before You Contribute
+📋 Before You Contribute

 Please ensure that:

-* Workflows are tested before submission
+* The workflow has been tested successfully.
-* Sensitive information such as API keys is removed
+* No API keys, passwords, tokens, or secrets are included.
-* Documentation is included
+* Documentation is included.
-* File naming conventions are followed
-* Screenshots are provided when applicable
+* Screenshots are provided where applicable.
+* Naming conventions are followed.
+* The workflow serves a clear purpose.

 ⸻

 📁 Workflow Folder Structure

-Each workflow should contain:
+Each workflow should follow this structure:

-workflow.json (or blueprint)
+workflow.json (or blueprint.json)
 README.md
 screenshot.png
 config-example.json (optional)